Dramm ColorStormTM Premium Rubber Hose: Review

 I whole-heartedly recommend the Dramm ColorStormTM Premium hose.
 It’s sturdy, beautiful, easy to use and virtually kink-free.
 I confess to a liking of good-looking garden tools and Dramm understands the appeal of colorful items.

 Where To Buy

 You can buy Dramm products in many independent garden centers.
-But for the best price, buy it online where it retails for about $57.95 on Amazon (free shipping with Prime), $59.99 at Sears and $57.95 at Walmart.
+But for the best price, buy it online where it retails for about around $48 for a 50′ hose on Amazon (free shipping with Prime) although the price varies slightly depending on color, $59.99 at Sears and $57.95 at Walmart.